doctore/Spring5Microservices/README.md

 * **dto** custom objects to contain specific data.
 * **util/converter** to translate from entities to dtos and vice versa.

-Using **Hazelcast** for that purpose, this microservices provides a way to banned users temporally.
+Using **Hazelcast** for that purpose, this microservices provides functionality to banned users temporally.
 That is the way we can use to disable any JWT active token related with a user we just disabled in database (through admin web page or similar tool). `UserController` resource provides the required web services.
 <br><br>

 ### order-service